 iSilo to the

-To add a favorite folder to the list, press and hold down on the
+To add a favorite folder to the list, select the folder

 Favorite Folder Alias